konegen/flower_embedded/README.md

-# quickstart-docker: A Flower / TensorFlow app
+# Run Flower in Docker container local

 ## Install dependencies and project